metzmitchell/rowan-remodeler-playbook/Playbooks/Archive/Raw-Exports/Client Templates/copywriting/03-CONTENT-GUIDELINES/Live-Video-Content.md

 [CLIENT EXAMPLE 1]: [NAME] Builder went from [BEFORE STATE] to [AFTER STATE] in [TIMEFRAME]
 [CLIENT EXAMPLE 2]: [NAME] Builder increased qualified leads by [PERCENTAGE] using this exact system

 The difference?
-They stopped trying to be everything to everyone and started implementing systems designed specifically for custom builders doing $10-20 million annually.
+They stopped trying to be everything to everyone and started implementing systems designed specifically for Design-Build Remodeler doing $10-20 million annually.

 In the chat, let me know: Does this sound like challenges you're facing?"